The Top 100 People Positively Influencing Jewish Life, 2019

 We also seek to inspire and motivate our young and the next generation, our future emerging leaders, in rising to the occasion and perpetuating the highest standards of our proud tradition and legacy – in serving and championing the cause of Jews and Israel.
 Because, as we know, when the quality of Jewish life is raised, the quality of all lives is raised.
 However, the most exciting part of our work in choosing the ‘J100,’ frankly, was sifting through hundreds of candidates and nominees to discover some surprising finalists.
 It was a joy to see the breadth of all those who merited a mention, to understand some of the great work being performed around the world on behalf of the Jewish people, and to celebrate their victories by bringing this great work to renewed public attention via this endeavor.

 Individual vs. Organization

 Inevitably, any list recognizing those that have positively influenced Jewish life will include the “usual suspects,” well-known leaders and officials of governments, organizations, and institutions.
 Like it or not, bureaucracy is part of the fabric of our society, feeding and supporting Jewish life around the globe, and it is that fabric that provides strength and cohesion to our disparate Jewish population.

-Like in any dynamic entity and living organism, we included both stalwart leaders with deep roots holding the foundation, while also introducing new branches that will lead us into the future.
+Like in any dynamic entity, we included both stalwart leaders with deep roots holding the foundation, while also introducing new branches that will lead us into the future.

 Jewish life, now and throughout history, is fraught with innumerable heroes – mostly unsung.
 A mother unceremoniously bringing up a beautiful family.
 A quiet nurse attending to the ill.
 An anonymous philanthropist sending food packages to the needy.
 The unobtrusive kindergarten teacher lovingly attending to and shaping young lives.
 Positive influences abound, yet few are called out.